irmikimikmik/FigureSkatingStrategyApp/README.md

-# Strategy Determinator for Figure Skating Choreographies
+# Strategy Determiner for Figure Skating Choreographies

 ## by Clover (also known as w1q0i or Irmak Bayir)